U.S. DEPARTMENT OF STATE

 - Grants are made on a one-time basis.
-A successful applicant may re-apply for a second grant, but the second proposal must be for a distinctly different project than the first project funded by the Democracy Commission.
+A successful applicant may re-apply for a second grant, but the second proposal must be for a distinctly different project than the first.

 - The application requires a clear description of the activity for which grant funds are being requested and a budget proposal broken down by expenditure category; otherwise it will not be considered.